mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 Similarly, the engine makes no assumptions as to the data structure representing *moves* in the game.
 Again, it is treated as an opaque object that the library simply passes around.

-Finally the engine is totally ignorant of whatever data structure the client programmer uses to represent the two players or the two "sides" and is not even dealing with such objects.
+Finally, the engine is totally ignorant of whatever data structure the client programmer uses to represent the two players or the two "sides" and is not even dealing with such objects.
 The only objects it deals with are, as explained: